joemano/jobertManoscaProjectFive/README.md

 ### Actually display the cards in a grid(DONE!)
 Put the cards in a flex container or something to display them properly.

-### Display cards properly(WIP)
+### Display cards properly(Half Done)
-Only show the backs of the cards and only reveal them when the javascript tells it to.
-Match should only be written on the card when the cards are matched.
+Card now need to be displayed properly regardless of screen size.

 ### Animate Flipping(DONE!)